 Track 6: Software Supply Chain

-Modern enterprises rely heavily on open source but frequently forget to consider the wider aspects of their choices.
+Modern enterprises rely heavily on open source but frequently need to remember to consider the broader aspects of their choices.
 The significant rise in cyber attacks targeting both the supply chain and open source components means that having a secure supply chain is now imperative for any enterprise.
 That requires changes to technology and culture by consumers and producers.
-Using open source in your application is now a much harder proposition.
+Using open source in your application is now a much more challenging proposition.